Young Lovers (song)

-"Young Lovers" is a song written by Ray Hildebrand and Jill Jackson, and performed by Paul & Paula.
+"Young Lovers" is a song written by Ray Hildebrand and Jill Jackson, and performed under the name Paul & Paula.
 It was the follow-up to their number-one hit, "Hey Paula".

 Chart performance

 The song reached number six on the Billboard Pop Singles chart in 1963, as well as number fourteen on the Hot R&B Singles chart.
+It reached number nine in both Canada (CHUM Chart) and the United Kingdom.